USS Underhill: Aftermath

 A total of 112 crew members of Underhill perished in the explosion, while 122 survived.
 Ten of the fourteen officers were lost, including the commanding officer, Lieutenant Commander Newcomb.
 Every crewman was awarded the Purple Heart, and Newcomb also received the Silver Star.
 Chief Boatswain's Mate Stanley Dace was posthumously awarded the bronze star with combat "V" and citation of merit in August 1998.
 One other shipmate, Pharmacist's Mate Third class Joseph Manory, was awarded the Navy and Marine Commendation Medal with Combat "V" in 1998.

 Just six days after the sinking of the Underhill, the heavy cruiser Indianapolis was attacked and sunk in the area by a Japanese submarine.
-The historical film USS Indianapolis: Men of Courage (2016), dramatizing the incident, also includes a mention of the Underhill and of how it did not affect the order not to give the Indianapolis a sonar and an escort.
+The historical film USS Indianapolis: Men of Courage (2016), dramatizing the incident, also includes a mention of the Underhill and of how it did not affect the order to not give the Indianapolis a sonar and an escort.

 USS Underhill was struck from the Naval Vessel Register on 1 September 1945.